My Blog Page

 DINING DECOR 12.5.20

-The AZ room became the living room and the living room became this large dining area which gets lots of lovely light during the day from the double windows.
+The AZ room became the living room and the living room became this large dining area which gets lots of lovely light during the day.
 Decorating is one of my passions and pulling the room together happened by a combination of luck, stages and preplanning.
 The main palette is neutral (light wood and white with touches of pale grey).
 A rose-colored wall, fish tanks, lights, candles and artwork all tie the room together to give it a cozy, welcoming warmth.

 CHAGA TEA 10.11.20

-Buddha Teas brand (sold in "Sprouts" stores) makes a wonderful Chaga Tea.
+Buddha Teas brand (sold at "Sprouts") makes wonderful Chaga Tea.
 It was the first time I'd heard of this mushroom and took to the earthy taste immediately upon first sip.
-While sharing teabags with one of my neighbor-pals, she introduced me to the real thing and explained that Chaga grows on Birch trees and how to brew it.
+While sharing teabags with a neighbor-pal, she introduced me to the real thing and explained that Chaga grows on Birch trees and how to brew it.
 I also learned about its many medicinal properties!
 Another neighbor-pal introduced both of us to Moringa leaf, which she shared off a recently felled 30' tree in her back yard.
-These are tiny oval-shaped leaves which have been used medicinally world wide for many centuries.
-The Moringa tree grows well in arid climates like the AZ Valley.
+These are tiny leaves which have been used medicinally world wide for centuries.

 DEJA WHAT?
 7.16.20